 One of the most basic ways that a comedian can review their stand-up comedy act for performance improvement is to simply count the number of laughs generated each minute they are on stage.

-All that is needed is a video or audio recording of the set you wish to review, along with some fingers and toes to count with.
+All that is needed is a video or audio recording of the performance you wish to review, along with some fingers and toes to count with.

 I should mention that what I am about to share with you regarding laughs per minute is only a very rough, potentially misleading performance gauge and just like with any stand-up comedy set, your performances will usually always vary to some degree relative to the audience size, seating, and attentiveness to your show.

 If any particular minute of your act does not generate at least 4 laughs in any particular minute, here is what laughs per minute can tell you: